 But Shakespeare was writing 100 years after the fact and was writing under the Tudors.

 Brooding British thespian Henry Cavill (famous to Showtime fans of The Tudors) is on tap as the new Superman.

-Under the Plantagenets and the Tudors there had been no standing army.The History of England from the Accession of James II.|Thomas Babington Macaulay
+Under the Plantagenets, the Tudors, and the Stuarts, there had been ministers; but there had been no ministry.The History of England from the Accession of James II.|Thomas Babington Macaulay

 The dwindling importance of the public revenue from land and rent charges is as noticeable under the Tudors as in earlier times.